Helena Paparizou: 2016–2018: Ouranio Toxo, The Voice of Greece, and Swedish residency

 In January 2018, Minos Emi/Universal announced that 'Etsi ki Etsi' is Paparizou's new single, and thus the successor of her Smash hit 'An me dis na kleo'.
 The mid-tempo song peaked at Number 5 on Official Greek Airplay.
 According to the Greek Media, the song 'Etsi ki Etsi' was regarded as the 2nd most played song in the radio by a Female Artist for the year (1st being 'An me dis na kleo'), making Paparizou the most radio played Female Artist in Greece/Cyprus for 2018.

 An English Version of 'Etsi ki Etsi' was released, titled 'Totally Erased'.
 Nektarios Tyrakis wrote the lyrics of the English Release.
 Along with the English Version, Paparizou's record label (Minos EMI) released an EP which consisted of 6 remixes.

 During the Summer, Paparizou toured in Greece & Cyprus with Anastasios Rammos on her side.
 Further, Paparizou did 6 appearances alongside the Greek star Antonis Remos.

 In May 2018, it was announced that Paparizou was nominated for 4 Mad Video Music Awards(a.k.a.
 Mad VMAs).
 She won 2 awards in the night; Best Female Adult and Best Collaboration(An me dis na kleo ft.
 Anastasios Rammos).
 Paparizou is regarded as being the most awarded Mad VMA artist to date, having a total of 26 awards.
 During the night Paparizou made 2 appearances; One in which she performed Ouranio Toxo ft.
 Idra Kayne, and one where she dueted with the Pop-rock Band, Melisses.
 Melisses & Paparizou performed one of the group's hit single, 'Ola moiazoun Kalokairi'.
-Their duet received mostly positive feedback, surpassing the 18 million views on YouTube making it the most viewed performance of the night.
+Their duet received mostly positive feedback, surpassing the 30 million views on YouTube to date making it the most viewed performance on VMA ever.

 On 14 September, Serhat released his single "Total Disguise" in collaboration with Paparizou.
 The song peaked at Number 1 in Greek DJs Dance Chart.
 In October 2018, Paparizou returned at the Talent Singing Competition 'The Voice of Greece' for the 3rd consecutive year (5th season), alongside Rouvas, Mouzourakis & Maraveyas.

 Paparizou's new single called 'Kati Skoteino'is a ballad & is written by the creators of the song 'An me dis na kleo';ARCADE (consisting of Anastasios Rammos, Diveno, Pavlos Manoli, Gaby Russell).
 The song premiered in Greek Radios on 8 October and was officially released on 15 October.
 The song was released by Minos EMI/Universal.
 The song peaked at Number 1 on Greek iTunes and reached the Top 20 of the Official Greek Airplay in just 3 weeks.
 Paparizou is the only Greek Artist to have managed to have 3 of her songs in the Top 20 of the Greek Airplay for the year 2018.

 Paparizou's latest album 'Ouranio Toxo' has been certified Platinum after surpassing the 70 million streams in the digital platforms.
 In regards to the physical sales, the Album peaked at Number 1, making it the most successful album by a Female Artist for the year 2018 in Greece.